Frequently Asked Questions

 - Avoid using garbage disposals because the waste they introduce into the system lacks the required bacteria to break it down.
 If the waste isn’t broken down, it could lead to clogging.

-Before you call another plumbing company, give Apex Plumbing Pros a shot.
+Before you call another plumbing company, give Apex Plumbing, Heating, and Air Pros a shot.
 In Central Ohio, call 614-418-6344!